 I took all the information that my acupuncturist gave me plus some new tips my friend who is in school to become an Ayurvedic doctor gave me and started putting them all into use.

-- I started to eat brown rice, sweet potatoes and beets all heavy in carbohydrates which support my thyroid and helps calm the adrenals
+- I started to eat brown rice, sweet potatoes and beets all heavy in carbohydrates which supports my thyroid and helps calm the adrenals

-- Gave myself self massage every single night using sesame oil with lavender and other essential oils
+- Give myself self massage every single night using sesame oil with lavender and other essential oils

-- Ate organic ghee, grass-fed organic butter and organic yoghurt with probiotics
+- Eating organic ghee, grass-fed organic butter and organic yoghurt with probiotics

-- Woke up every morning a bit earlier to journal, dry brush and say my gratitudes
+- Wake up every morning a bit earlier to journal, dry brush and say my gratitudes

-- Started everyday with warm foods like bone broth
+- Start everyday with warm foods like bone broth

-- Stopped drinking so much coffee (I only drink 1 most days and 2 if I end up meeting a friend that day)
+- Stop drinking so much coffee (I only drink 1 most days and 2 if I end up meeting a friend that day)

-- Took adrenal supporting herbs (read more about how I reduced my cortisol here)
+- Take adrenal supporting herbs (read more about how I reduced my cortisol here)

-- Stopped eating cruciferous vegetables, these vegetables fight off estrogen and do not support thyroid function
+- Stop eating cruciferous vegetables, these vegetables fight off estrogen and do not support thyroid function

-- Stopped placing so much pressure on myself and comparing my accomplishments to others
+- Stop placing so much pressure on myself and comparing my accomplishments to others

 Again, I am not a doctor and am not saying to stop taking your medicine or do what I did but this is personally what worked for me.
 Practicing all of this for about 2 months I am now able to not take my thyroid pills and will find out how my blood work is in about 2 weeks but feel completely fine and now have my period!
 (Who would have thought that having a period would make someone SO happy)

 I wanted to share my story with everyone and as difficult as it was for me to share this information on the internet I hope that it reaches the right people.
 I know some people may read this and look down on my expertise but because of this I enrolled myself last year in women’s hormone courses and just finished a sports nutrition course to learn even more.
-Yes, I know I am a fitness professional and I give advice and I never talked about my issue because I did not want people to know that I had this problem, but right now I want to share because I know I am not the only one.
-I also wanted to open up more on my blog, I want to take the filter off and share with you who I am and what has gone on in my life for the last several years.
+Yes, I know I am a fitness professional and I give advice and I never talked about my issue because I did not want people to know that I had this problem but right now I want to share because I know I am not the only one.